USS ABSD-3: World War II

 Commissioned on 27 October 1944, the USS ABSD-3 was assigned to the Asiatic-Pacific Theater.
 It was towed in sections to the Naval Base Guam at Apra Harbor in Guam, Marianas Islands.
-After assembling she was placed in service to repair ship at Guam with ABSD-6.
+After assembling she was placed in service to repair ships at Guam with ABSD-6.

 On an island in the harbor at Guam the Navy built a base to support the crew of ABSD-3 and ABSD-6.
 At the base were supplies, movie theater, mess hall, officers' clubs, movie theater, and enlisted club.
 The base was built mostly with quonset huts.

 The largest repairs at Guam were that of the USS Pennsylvania near the end of World War II; the ship was hit by a kamikaze attack off Okinawa on 12 August 1945.
 Due to the Pennsylvania's 28.9 ft (8.8 m) draft with a full load, the battleship had to unload much of her ammunition and fuel oil before entering AFDB-3.
 The USS Idaho (BB-42) was also repaired in ABSD-3 after a kamikaze attack on the same day.

 Able to lift 90,000 tons, ABSD-3 could raise large ships such as aircraft carriers, battleships, cruisers, and large auxiliary ships, out of the water for repair below the waterline.
 She was also used to repair multiple smaller ships at the same time.
 Ships in continuous use during war need repair both from wear and from war damage from naval mine and torpedoes.
 Rudders and propellers are best serviced on dry docks.
 Without ABSD-2 and her sister ships, at remote locations months could be lost in a ships returning to a home port for repair.
 ABSD-3 had power stations, ballast pumps, repair shops, and machine shops, and could be self-sustaining.
 ABSD-2 had two rail track moveable cranes able to lift tons of material and parts, for removing damaged parts and installing new parts.

 The first ship repaired at Guam was on 5 March 1945 and the last ship on 5 March 1946, after one year of operation.